 The Capacity for Being Alone

-Winnicott wrote about the capacity for being alone as something that develops not in isolation, but in the presence of another.
-A child learns to be alone because someone reliable is nearby.
-Not intruding, not withdrawing, simply present.
+Donald Winnicott wrote about the capacity for being alone as something that develops not in isolation, but in the presence of another.
+A child learns to be alone because someone reliable is nearby, not intruding, or withdrawing, simply present.
 Over time, that steady presence becomes internalised, and solitude stops feeling like abandonment.
 It becomes a place of rest, reflection and self-contact.

 Many people come to therapy feeling that being alone is difficult.
-Silence feels threatening.
-Empty time is filled with anxiety.
-The mind becomes noisy or critical.
+Silence feels threatening, empty time is filled with anxiety, and their mind becomes noisy or critical.
 This isn’t a personal failing, it is often the echo of early experiences where aloneness meant being unheld, unseen, or left to cope with too much.

 Being alone, in the Winnicottian sense, isn’t about withdrawing from others or becoming hyper self sufficient.
 It’s about developing an inner environment that feels safe enough to inhabit.
 A place where thoughts can unfold without fear and where feelings can be met rather than avoided.

-Over time, clients find that solitude becomes less charged.
-The inner critic quietens.
-The mind becomes a companion rather than an adversary.
+Over time, clients find that solitude becomes less charged, the inner critic quietens, and the mind becomes a companion rather than an adversary.
 This is the capacity for being alone.
 Not loneliness, but a kind of inner companionship in the sense that you can be with yourself without needing to escape.

 Previous